05 Dec New Research on Treating Substance Abuse

-A new research suggests that substance-dependent individuals seeking assistance through an expensive medical detoxification can perhaps benefit better with a combination of opioid medications like buprenorphine and methadone.
+A new research suggests that substance-dependent individuals seeking assistance through expensive medical detoxification can perhaps benefit better with a combination of opioid medications like buprenorphine and methadone.
 Such medication allows substance dependent patients to slowly modify their body pattern.

 This research does not claim these medications to be a permanent alternative.
 But compared to the method of medical detoxification, this comes with a saving of approximately $78-257.
-Moreover, it is psychologically easier than facing the withdrawal symptoms during detoxification.
+Moreover, it is psychologically easier than facing withdrawal symptoms during detoxification.

 Today, more than 2.6 million residents of the USA suffer from opioid dependency.
 Claiming 91 lives each day, The US faces a tremendous challenge dealing with opiate addiction.
 And more than 80 percent of the drug addiction victims have been deprived of medication-based treatment.

-California is currently the largest state found with opiate addiction crisis.
-The health regulations still favor detoxification by not prescribing opioid agonist medication till the patient is proven to have gone through detoxification.
+California is currently the largest state found with the opiate addiction crisis.
+The health regulations still favor detoxification by not prescribing opioid agonist medication until the patient is proven to have gone through detoxification.
 This implies that a patient would have to pay for the detox prior to being insured for buprenorphine or methadone.

 - This bill is sponsored by State Rep. Aaron Kaufer.

-- It enables the Department of health to provide more proficient medical detox facilities, sharing the burden of Department of Drug & Alcohol that was previously responsible for dealing with a substance based emergency.
-Additionally, Department of Health has more resources, comparatively, says Kaufer.
+- It enables the Department of health to provide more proficient medical detox facilities, sharing the burden of the Department of Drug & Alcohol that was previously responsible for dealing with a substance based emergency.
+Additionally, the Department of Health has more resources, comparatively, says Kaufer.

 - It is important to note that this law does not impose upon hospitals to spare beds for drug addiction emergencies, but only to become more efficient in easing the risks involved with overdose.